seiwonlee/github-search/README.md

 * search for users
 * navigate paginated results via Prev & Next
 * see the search total count
-* see each user's stars count, follower total, email, avatar pic, etc.
+* see each user's stars count, followers total, email info/link, avatar, etc.
 * click on a user name/login to navigate to GitHub.com.

 This sample uses both the GraphQL and the REST API for demonstration purposes.